 - All quick closing taps should be fitted with water hammer suppression devices, according to the Australian standards.

-- Water hammer can occur from slow closing spindle type taps
+- Water hammers can occur from slow closing spindle type taps.

-- The most common area for water hammer are the kitchen sink mixer and the basin mixer.
+- The most common area for water hammers are the kitchen sink mixer and the basin mixer.

 - Rupturing plumbing pipes

 - Valve failure

 - Pipe welds and plumbing fitting failure